lindsay-stevens/enketo-validate/README.md

 * It checks if each bind `nodeset` exists in the primary instance.
 * It checks for each `<bind>` whether the `relevant`, `constraint`, `calculate`, and `required` expressions are supported and valid XPath\*.

-\*Note, that /path/to/nonexisting/node is not an XPath problem, and considered valid.
+\* Note, that /path/to/nonexisting/node is not an XPath problem, and considered valid.

 In the future, some ideas extend validation further are:

 * Check whether XForms syntax is valid using an XML Schema.
-* Check if all instance elements referred to anywhere in instance(ID)/path/to/node exist in model
+* Check whether all instance elements referred to anywhere in instance(ID)/path/to/node exist in model.
-* Check if all itext elements referred to anywhere in exist in model
+* Check whether all itext elements referred to anywhere in exist in model.

 ### Funding